Teyiowuawi/java-rest-api-assessment-Teyiowuawi/README.md

 [Ftse100 API Documentation](http://localhost:8080/swagger-ui-ftse100.html)
 <br>

 **NOTE**: The ftse-100-rest-template-controller is a syncronous client to perform HTTP requests.
-Feel free to use either to make requests to this API.
+Feel free to use either sets of end points to make requests to this API.

 ## End Points